Stree (soundtrack): Release

 The first single "Milegi Milegi" was released as a music video on 2 August 2018.
 The song is set in a royal courtroom sequence where Tripathi is seen as a king who orders for a performance in his durbar, and Shraddha being the main performer, who lures Rao with black magic to dance with her.
 According to Shaheen Irani of Deccan Chronicle, Rao's actions in the song reminded of Saif Ali Khan in the song "Pyaar Ka Pungi" from Agent Vinod (2012).
 The second single "Kamariya" was released on 9 August, with an accompanying music video featuring Nora Fatehi in an item number.
 The second song "Nazar Naa Lag Jaaye" was released on 14 August, that depicted the relationship between Rao and Shraddha.
 The song "Aao Kabhi Haveli Pe" which featured Kriti Sanon in a special appearance was released on 18 August.

 The soundtrack album comprising four tracks, was released on 17 August 2018 under the T-Series label.
 Additionally, an extra song titled "Dil Ka Darzi" was released by Maddock Films.
 This song, which was not part of the official jukebox, was included in the film's title credits and was intended for Rao's character, a ladies' tailor.
-Written by Vayu, he performed the song alongside Prakriti Kakar.
+Written by Vayu, it saw him perform vocals alongside Prakriti Kakar, and was later reused in an introductory song in the sequel.